{{flagHref}}

 How does porosity differ from permeability?

-Can the porosity of materials be altered?
+Can porosity in materials be changed?

 About the author